JetBrains/kotlin-wrappers/examples/tanstack-react-router-nodejs-test/README.md

 # tanstack-react-router-nodejs-test

-* Examples to demonstrate how to use react-testing-library to test react applications using tanstack-react-router with the jsNodeTest task
+* Examples to demonstrate how to use @testing-library/react to test react applications using @tanstack/react-router with the jsNodeTest task

 * Environment used
   - node